learnable-content/Laravel-5/README.md

 # PHP Artisan Tinker

-One tool that we run with artisan is is tinker.
+One tool that we run with artisan is tinker.
 Tinker is a powerful repl that is connected to our application.
 Repl stands for `read evaluate print loop`.
 With php we already get a repl if we were to run `php -a`.
 The difference is with tinker it is connected directly with our application so we can use it to interact with data in our app which we will see how to use in a later lesson.

 ## Running tinker